Documents required for registration of SIP

 Please bring the following documents to GMC on the date of SIP:

-- Photocopy of FDW's IPA Letters (EMPLOYEE'S COPY) - To be retained for GMC use.
+- Photocopy of FDW's IPA Letters (COMPLETE SET OF EMPLOYEE'S COPY) - To be retained for GMC use.

 - FDW's Passport (Original)